suevalov/suevalov.com/content/blog/about-lungo/index.md

 ---
-title: "Lungo: App That Keeps Your Mac Awake"
+title: 'Lungo: App That Keeps Your Mac Awake'
-slug: "about-lungo"
+slug: 'about-lungo'
-date: "2018-01-24"
+date: '2018-01-24'
 draft: false
-cover: "./lungo.png"
+cover: './lungo.png'
 showCoverInPost: true
 tags:
   - apps
   - productivity
   - tools
 ---

 I want to share [one small app](https://sindresorhus.com/lungo) that I find particularly useful for me.
 There are some situations during the day when I need to be sure that my Mac won't sleep or lower the brightness of the screen.

 There are my use cases:

-* Compiling Chromium, which I do approximately once in a week, by staying my laptop overnight.
+- Compiling Chromium, which I do approximately once in a week, by staying my laptop overnight.
-* Doing a presentation.
+- Doing a presentation.
-* Learning German and having a textbook with exercises open on my Mac.
+- Learning German and having a textbook with exercises open on my Mac.
-* Watching videos in non-fullscreen mode.
+- Watching videos in non-fullscreen mode.

 Going to `System Preferences -> Energy Saver` and changing it every time doesn't seem productive to me.